 We thus see that the last term in Eq.
-(13.3.4) leads to an intensity dependence of the group index n_g as well as to the last term of Eq.
-(13.3.7), which as just mentioned is a dispersive four-wave mixing contribution.
+(13.3.4) leads to an intensity dependence of the group index $n_g$ as well as to the last term of Eq.
+(13.3.7), which as mentioned above is a dispersive four-wave mixing contribution.
 We also see from Eq.
-(13.3.9) that the intensity dependence of the group index depends both on the susceptibility and on its dispersion.
+(13.3.9) that the intensity dependence of the group index depends both on the susceptibility itself and on its dispersion.